Victoria Food Guide: Where To Eat In The BC Captial

 Habit Coffee serves Bows x Arrows beans so if you can’t make it there, come here for a good cup.
 I stopped in for a cortado at their Yates Street location.
 They also have another location on Pandora.
 The Yates Street space is bright and airy but there is no wifi or plugs.
 It would be a good place to get work done without being connected or just to meet up with friends for a coffee.

 Heist is close to the Inner Harbour and many of the attractions in Victoria.
-I was super happy that it was stumbling distance from when I stayed at Magnolia Hotel.
+I was super happy that it was a stumbling distance from when I stayed at the Magnolia Hotel.
 It’s tiny but a great location to pick up a caffeine boost.

 I was staying in an Air Bnb rental and it didn’t have a coffee maker.
 I checked out my Foursquare for the closest coffee.
 Fernwood, they roast and brew their own coffee, was just a couple of blocks away but it was perfect.
-It’s a neighborhood locals’ spot.
+It’s a neighbourhood locals’ spot.

 Ok, green juice is not coffee but not everyone drinks coffee, so here is a great option for the healthy types who drink green juice in the morning or throughout the day.
 My friend and I came here for something healthy after we went for a hike.
-Lots of different cold pressed juices to order or make custom.
+Lots of different cold-pressed juices to order or make custom.

 Jam Cafe is a very popular breakfast/brunch/lunch place.
 My friend and I went super early before we caught the ferry back to Vancouver so we didn’t come across having to wait.
 It is a popular place and I’ve heard there are line ups so please take note.
 I ordered Harrison Fernando seen below, perhaps for the name alone.